MicrosoftDocs/msix-docs/msix-src/packaging-tool/mpt-known-issues.md

 ---
 title: MSIX Packaging Tool Known Issues and Troubleshooting Tips
-description: Describes known issues and provides troubleshooting tips for the MSIX Packaging Tool. ms.date: 10/04/2019 ms.topic: article
+description: Describes known issues and provides troubleshooting tips to consider when converting your apps to MSIX using the MSIX Packaging Tool. ms.date: 10/04/2019 ms.topic: article
 keywords: msix packaging tool, known issues, troubleshooting ms.localizationpriority: medium ms.custom: RS5
 ---

 # Known issues and troubleshooting tips for the MSIX Packaging Tool

 This article describes known issues and provides troubleshooting tips to consider when converting your apps to MSIX using the MSIX Packaging Tool.